dohuyminhdung/IoT_Project_Group_3/README.md

 ``
 #### 📝 Add Configuration Content:
 Replace placeholder values with your actual keys and feed info.
+You may need 2 device on CoreIoT to config the communication (1 for your Application and 1 for your MCU)
 ```bash
 public class secretKey {
      // 🔐 Adafruit IO credentials